syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 # Sorting in MAUI DataGrid (SfDataGrid)

 The [SfDataGrid](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html) provides the built-in support to sort one or more columns by using the [SfDataGrid.SortingMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortingMode) property.
 When sorting is applied, the data grid automatically rearranges the data to match the current sort criteria.
-You can sort the data simply by tapping the column header.
+Sort the data by tapping the column header.
 Once sorting is applied, the data grid shows a sort icon in the respective column header indicating the sort direction.

 ## Programmatic sorting

-You can sort the data programmatically by adding or removing the [SortColumnDescription](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SortColumnDescription.html) in [SfDataGrid.SortColumnDescriptions](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortColumnDescriptions) property.
+Sort the data programmatically by adding or removing the [SortColumnDescription](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SortColumnDescription.html) in [SfDataGrid.SortColumnDescriptions](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortColumnDescriptions) property.

-The `SortColumnDescription` object holds the following two properties,
+The `SortColumnDescription` object holds the following two properties:

-* **ColumnName**: The name of a column to be sorted
+* **ColumnName**: The name of a column to be sorted.
 * **SortDirection**: An object of type `ListSortDirection` defines the sorting direction.

 {% tabs %}